 Palms is a stomping ground for UCLA students and staff.
 Despite being the oldest neighborhood in Los Angeles, its largely gone under the radar as one of the best areas to live in.

 It was founded in 1886 and is a family-friendly option in the city.
 It blends libraries, green space, shopping, and restaurants.
 You're also never far from craft beer or artisanal wine when you live in the Palms.

 - Transit Score: 52

 Van Nuys is one of the least expensive neighborhoods in Los Angeles.
 It once had a reputation as a rough neighborhood.
 However, affordable rents are steadily drawing a new crowd of locals hungry for a fun and eclectic community.

 Savor the taste of the city with ethnic eateries and restaurants.
 Locals relax at the Japanese Garden or nearby Lake Balboa Park.

-Are you ready to find the best neighborhood in Los Angeles for you?
-Sign up for Apartment List to find your dream apartment.
+Are you ready to find the best neighborhood in Los Angeles?
+Here's how to find the best apartments in Los Angeles.